-Our growing troop of Clever Young Monkeys have been contributing to our Creative Development processes of The Peasant Prince and Diary of a Wombat sharing their ideas, giving feedback and even having an impromptu ballet lesson with Li Cunxin!
+Our growing troop of Clever Young Monkeys contributed to our Creative Development processes of The Peasant Prince and Diary of a Wombat sharing their ideas, giving feedback and even having an impromptu ballet lesson with Li Cunxin!

 - A powerful story of family, freedom and displacement, Randa Abdel-Fattah’s Where the Streets Had A Name (in partnership with Riverside Theatres Paramatta).

-- Josephine Wants to Dance, his uplifting, humorous tale of a kangaroo’s dream to dance is based on the hugely popular picture book by Jackie French and Bruce Whatley.
-Under the expert direction of Jonathan Biggins, Composer Phil Scott and the team that brought Pete the Sheep to the stage, this delightful new musical will celebrate of passion, tenacity and individuality.
+- Josephine Wants to Dance, an uplifting, humorous tale of a kangaroo’s dream to dance, based on the hugely popular picture book by Jackie French and Bruce Whatley.
+Under the expert direction of Jonathan Biggins, Composer Phil Scott and the team that brought Pete the Sheep to the stage bring this delightful new musical celebrating passion, tenacity and individuality.

 - Terror Bites, a terrifying hour of horror made up of bite-sized tales created from the dark imaginings and playground stories of school students across Australia.